-After disconnecting the power cord, neatly replace it in the cord compartment.
+After disconnecting the power cord, neatly stow it in the utility compartment.

-NOTE: Always keep compartment door and access passage closed while shoreline cord is not in use.
+NOTE: Always keep service access passage closed while utility connection is not in use.

 Park Fuses or Breakers

 Most campgrounds are equipped with a fuse or circuit breaker at the receptacle.
 This protects the park's wiring, as well as the power cord on your vehicle, from electrical damage.
 If electrical power fails, contact the park attendants and have them check the fuse or breaker for your supply receptacle.